lukso-network/docs/docs/guides/assets/create-lsp7-digital-asset.md

 ## Transfer tokens to an other Universal Profile

-The following code snippet show how to transfer 15 tokens from your UP to another UP called `bobUP`.
+The following code snippet shows how to transfer 15 tokens from your UP to another UP called `bobUP`.

 <Tabs>